-- Turning off the Bluetooth audio via radio menu BT: - a) <or > to BT.
-Press the Menu Select button directly below BT to access the Bluetooth feature screen. - b) or to Bluetooth spkr and press the Menu Select button directly below Off.
-The display shows Off. - c) To return to the Home screen, press the Menu Select button directly below Exit. - Turning off the Bluetooth audio via the preprogrammed button: - a) To route the audio routing from the headset to the radio, press the preprogrammed button.
+- Turning off the Bluetooth audio via radio menu BT: - a) (or) to BT.
+Press the Menu Select button directly below BT to access the Bluetooth feature screen.

+- c) To return to the Home screen, press the Menu Select button directly below Exit. - Turning off the Bluetooth audio via the preprogrammed button: - a) To route the audio routing from the headset to the radio, press the preprogrammed button.
 You hear a short, medium-pitched tone.
 The display shows Speaker on.